ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added a new function to RT events chEvtAddEventsI().
 - NEW: Integrated the latest FatFS 0.13 with patches.
 - NEW: Improved RT and NIL test suite to report version numbers and configuration settings.